NemoNessuno/BattleForBerlin/README.md

 # * if your postgis is not on localhost or password is not postgres
 # * provide sqlalchemy compatible database url
 export BFB_DB_URL='postgres://user:password@hostname/db_name'
+# an ampersand may be your friend :)
 flask run #will block your terminal

+env FLASK_APP=candidates_proxy/app.py flask run -p5001 # will also block your terminal
 ```

 And finally the shiny frontend: